tuqqu/go-parser/README.md

 ```

 ### Parsing single declarations
-You may parse only a single declaration (e.g. a single function), instead of a fully defined Go program:
+If you want, you can parse only a single declaration (e.g. a single function), instead of a fully defined Go program:
 ```php
 $parser = new \GoParser\Parser(
     'func add(x, y int) { return x + y }',